JosifFP/CompositeSystems.jl/README.md

 This work was supported by MITACS through the Mitacs Accelerate program, Atlantic Canada Opportunities Agency, and Énergie NB Power, NB, Canada, under Grant IT27416.

-The primary developer is Josif Figueroa (@JosifFP) with support of the following contributors:
+The primary developer is Josif Figueroa with support of the following contributors:

 * [Dr. Kush Bubbar](https://www.unb.ca/faculty-staff/directory/j-herbert-smith-centre-tme/bubbar-kush.html)
 * [M.S.
 Greg Young-Morris](https://www.linkedin.com/in/greg-young-morris-4114a426/)